Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Background and Related Work

-A noticeable advancement in policy alignment was introduced by \cite{hoover2025dynaguard}, who presented DynaBench, a large-scale benchmark specifically designed for training and evaluating guardrail models on complex policy-compliance tasks.
-The dataset comprises over $60,000$ policies paired with annotated in- and out-of-policy multi-turn user–agent dialogues that capture both adherence and violation scenarios.
-It also includes a human-written, domain-specific evaluation set extending beyond the training distribution, making it particularly challenging.
-Building on the DynaBench benchmark, \citet{hoover2025dynaguard} also introduced DynaGuard, a 8B-parameter fine tuned Qwen~\cite{qwen2} model fine-tuned on the 60k-sample DynaBench training set, which outperforms GPT-4o-mini in policy-violation detection while offering reduced latency and cost.
-However, such systems depend on extensive supervised fine-tuning and large curated datasets, which hinder adaptability to new policies and real world deployment.
-As summarized in Table~\ref{tab:method_comparison}, LLM-as-a-judge and fine-tuned guardrails trade off training-free deployment, latency and interpretability.
-Our whitening-based detector supports all three: it is training-free, low-latency and interpretable.
+A recent benchmark for policy alignment is DynaBench~\cite{hoover2025dynaguard}, which evaluates policy compliance in multi-turn user-agent interactions under complex organizational policies.
+Building on this benchmark, the authors introduced DynaGuard, a collection of fine-tuned models for policy-violation detection.
+While DynaGuard achieves strong performance on DynaBench, it relies on supervised fine-tuning and large curated datasets, limiting adaptability in deployment.

-A complementary line of research arises from out-of-distribution (OOD) detection, which improves the reliability of machine learning models by identifying inputs that deviate from a model’s training distribution \cite{hendrycks2016baseline}.
-Initially developed for image classification \cite{liang2017enhancing, lee2018simple, hsu2020generalized, chen2021atom}, OOD techniques, such as Mahalanobis scoring and temperature scaling, have since been adapted for textual and multimodal models \cite{hendrycks2020pretrained, zhou2021contrastive, chen2023fine}.
-Recently, whitening-based OOD detection has shown great promise in the image domain, effectively decorrelating hidden features and enabling likelihood-based detection without retraining \cite{chen2023wdiscood, betser2025whitened}.
-We adapt whitening-based OOD scoring to the LLM activation space, framing policy compliance as OOD detection.
-Additionally, correlation based clustering has been used to analyze training dynaimcs \citep{brokmanenhancing}.
+A complementary line of research focuses on OOD detection, which aims to improve model reliability by identifying inputs that deviate from the training distribution~\cite{hendrycks2016baseline}.
+Originally developed for image classification \cite{liang2017enhancing,lee2018simple,hsu2020generalized, chen2021atom,sun2022deepnn}, OOD methods, such as Mahalanobis distance, energy-based scores, and nearest neighbors, have been extended to textual and multimodal models~\cite{hendrycks2020pretrained,zhou2021contrastive,chen2023fine}.
+Prior work shows that OOD instances can be effectively identified using intermediate representations of pretrained Transformers~\cite{zhou2021contrastive}, and that whitening hidden representations enables likelihood-based detection without retraining~\cite{chen2023wdiscood,betser2025whitened}.
+We adapt whitening-based OOD scoring to LLM activation spaces for policy compliance detection.

-A related thread of research focuses on mechanistic interpretability, which examines internal representations and circuit-level structure to explain model behavior \citep{olah2020zoom, nanda2023progress}.
-Additionally, correlation-based clustering has been used to analyze training dynamics \citep{brokmanenhancing}.
-Further work demonstrates that activations in LLMs often encode high-level concepts as structured subspaces or directions in representation space \citep{park2023linear}.
-Our approach is adjacent to this perspective: rather than identifying circuits or causal pathways, we perform \emph{layer-wise} diagnostics of the activation geometry.
-After whitening, in-policy activations are expected to cluster near the origin, while out-of-policy activations shift along dominant directions, providing a fine-grained, interpretable signal of alignment.